alextanhongpin/components-design/01-intro.md

 - **Behaviour & Actions** - Describes the interaction between users and the components, and the expected outcome from the interaction)

-#### Aesthetic
+#### Visual Aesthetic

 > Design should be simple, and that is why it is so complicated.

+While it is important to have a User Interface (UI) that impresses users, it's more important to have a usable interface.

+> People ignore design that ignores people.

-Forget what people say about *form over functions*.
-The user interface and user experience are meant to work together harmoniously.
-We should not sacrife usability over design, and vice versa.
+Let's apply Pareto's principle (80/20 rule) here.
+80 percent of user experience are made up of 20 percent of the component's usability.
+The remaining 20 percent comes from the presentation.
+We should not sacrifice usability over design, and vice versa.
 It is possible to have both good user experience and stunning user interface.

 1. Components can be static or dynamic.
 2. `Static components` are meant for display purpose only, or holds layouts information.